mochimooo/product-preview-card-challenge/README.md

 }
 ```

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+-I need to practice more on how to use CSS selectors more efficiently.
+For example: the font style for both "Gabrielle Essence Eau De Parfum" and "$149.99" is the same, and the only difference is the color.
+I don't know how to use combination CSS selector to ditinguish the two.

 ### Useful resources

 - [CSS line-height Property](https://www.w3schools.com/cssref/pr_dim_line-height.php) - I learned how to space out the description of the product by using line-height property.
 - [letter-spacing](https://cssreference.io/property/letter-spacing/#:~:text=You%20can%20use%20pixel%20values.&text=letter%2Dspacing%3A%200.1em%3B,relative%20to%20the%20font%2Dsize.) - This page explains how to use letter-spacing.
-- [How To-Cards] (https://www.w3schools.com/howto/howto_css_cards.asp) - I still need to practice using this feature of CSS to make cards.
+- [How To-Cards](https://www.w3schools.com/howto/howto_css_cards.asp) - I still need to practice using this feature of CSS to make cards.
+- [Deploying to GitHub Pages](https://www.codecademy.com/article/f1-u3-github-pages) - This website is helpful in explaining how to deploy more websites as you complete new challenge projects.

 ## Author